nigelainscoe/biml-database/README.md

 ### Getting set up

+Build the project to restore any required packages.

 You will need to deploy the database project to a SQL Server.
 You can use localdb, developer edition or any other edition of SQL Server.
-Once you have an appropriate server, open the "DEVELOPMENT_CRM_Database.publish.xml" in the CRM_Database project and modify the connection for your server and publish.
-This will create the test CRM database, with all the required tables/
+Once you have an appropriate server, open the file `DEVELOPMENT_CRM_Database.publish.xml` in the CRM_Database project and modify the connection to point at your server and publish.
+This will create the test CRM database, with all the required tables.

+In the files `Tier1FileFormats.biml` and `Tier0Staging.biml` in the EDI_Templatefolder, update the path for the `BlackSnowUtils.dll` file to match your own setup.

 Before you can build your SSIS Packages from the BimlScript you will need some metadata.
-You can run the script "Metadata Configuration.sql" in the root of the solution which will add metadata for two flat file feeds.
+You can run the script `Metadata Configuration.sql` in the root of the solution which will add metadata for two flat file feeds.